waynodiablo/Oystercard/pills/javascript_module_pattern.md

 printHi();
 ```

 This code does the same thing the IIFE does.
 But it's more verbose.
-And it creates an unnecessary variable that no one needs called `printHi`.
+And it creates an unnecessary variable, `printHi` that no one needs.

 ### Why?

-It's kind of useless to wrap just a call to `console.log` in an IIFE.
-The `console.log` would be fine on its own, without an IIFE.
-So why do we use IIFEs?
-To hide stuff.
+It's pointless to wrap just a call to `console.log` in an IIFE.
+We use IIFEs to hide variable and function declarations.
+Calling `console.log` doesn't declare any variables, so it doesn't need to be wrapped in an IIFE.

 Imagine we wanted to formulate a more complex greeting than just `hi`.